Waymans/Brackets-Project-Helper/README.md

 Part II:
 - in Brackets editor, got to `Help > Show Extensions Folder`,
-- navigate your way to `waymans-project-helper`,
+- navigate your way to `waymans-folder-file-maker`,
 - paste your folder (with the template file) into the `templates` folder,
 - reload with extensions (`Debug > Reload with Extensions`) to see changes.